alexwlchan/alexwlchan.net/src/_drafts/finding-tint-colours-with-k-means.md

     """
     im = Image.open(path)

-    # Resizing means less pixels to handle, so the k-means clustering converges
+    # Resizing means less pixels to handle, so the *k*-means clustering converges
     # faster.
 Small details are lost, but the main details will be preserved.
     im = im.resize((100, 100))